rmodosantos/certainty-estimator/README.md

 ## Main outcomes
-The results that both methods can provide a decent estimate of CNN prediction certainty, but MC dropout-estimators are overall better than high level features-estimators, which tend to overfit on the trainining data.
+The results show that both methods can provide a decent estimate of CNN prediction certainty, but MC dropout-estimators are overall better than high level features-estimators, which tend to overfit on the training data.
 My tests show that certainty estimation is robust over a wide range of image corruption levels.
 However, extreme corruption, that significantly decreases CNN accuracy, leads to disruption of certainty estimation.

 <img src="main_result_certainty.png" alt="Certainty estimation" width='1080'/>